Top 10 enterprise software asset management solutions

 Top 9 Enterprise Software Asset Management Solutions in 2026

-Enterprise software asset management (SAM) is the practice of tracking, managing, and optimizing the software an organization buys, deploys, and maintains.
+Enterprise software asset management (SAM) tracks, manages, and controls the software an organization buys, deploys, and maintains.
 It covers license tracking, compliance, usage monitoring, and cost control across on-prem and cloud environments.

-If your IT team juggles hundreds of SaaS subscriptions, on-prem licenses, and cloud workloads, the right enterprise software asset management tool can save six figures in overspend.
-But with this many vendors, the choice is harder than it should be.
+If your IT team manages hundreds of SaaS subscriptions, on-prem licenses, and cloud workloads, the right enterprise software asset management tool can save six figures in overspend.
+With this many vendors on the market, picking the right one takes real comparison work.

-This guide breaks down nine enterprise software asset management solutions, covering what each does well, where they fall short, and which organizations they fit.
+This guide breaks down nine enterprise software asset management solutions.
+It covers what each tool does well, where it falls short, and which organizations it fits best.

 What’s the difference between SAM and ITAM?

-Software asset management focuses on software licenses, compliance, and usage.
-IT Asset Management (ITAM) is broader.
-It covers hardware, software, cloud resources, and the relationships between them.
-SAM is a subset of ITAM.
+Software asset management (SAM) focuses on software licenses, compliance, and usage.
+IT Asset Management (ITAM) covers more ground.
+It includes hardware, software, cloud resources, and the relationships between them.
+SAM is one part of ITAM.

-Most organizations that start with SAM eventually realize they need the full ITAM picture.
+Most teams that start with SAM eventually need the full ITAM picture.

-As Mike Bombard, COO of Virima Inc., puts it: “Software asset management is just one small part of an overall ITAM initiative.
-We recommend looking at the big picture of IT service asset and configuration management (SACM).”
+Mike Bombard, COO of Virima Inc., explains it this way: “Software asset management is one part of a broader ITAM initiative.
+Look at the full picture of IT service asset and configuration management.”

 How do you choose an enterprise software asset management tool?

-The right enterprise software asset management solution depends on a few factors:
+The right enterprise software asset management solution depends on five factors:

-• ITSM integration: Does it connect with your service management platform (ServiceNow, Jira, Ivanti)?
+• ITSM integration.
+Does it connect to your service management platform, such as ServiceNow, Jira, or Ivanti?

-Tools that combine SAM with full ITAM, CMDB, and service mapping deliver the most long-term value because software assets never exist in isolation.
+Tools that combine SAM with full ITAM, CMDB, and service mapping deliver the most long-term value.
+Software assets never exist in isolation.

 1. Virima ITAM: asset visibility through dependency mapping

-Virima ITAM takes a different approach to enterprise software asset management.
-Instead of treating software licenses as isolated records, Virima maps how every software asset connects to infrastructure, services, and business processes.
-This dependency-first model gives IT teams the context they need when making decisions about license optimization, compliance, and change impact.
+Virima ITAM maps how every software asset connects to infrastructure, services, and business processes, instead of treating software licenses as isolated records.
+This dependency-first model gives IT teams context for decisions about license optimization, compliance, and change impact.

-ViVID™ (Virima Visual Impact Display) creates dynamic, interactive maps showing which applications depend on which servers, databases, and network components.
-When you’re planning a migration, assessing audit risk, or troubleshooting an outage, that level of visibility changes the conversation.
+ViVID™ (Virima Visual Impact Display) builds dynamic, interactive maps that show which applications depend on which servers, databases, and network components, part of Virima’s ViVID service mapping.
+When you plan a migration, assess audit risk, or troubleshoot an outage, that visibility changes the conversation.

 Key features

-1. Agentless and agent-based IT discovery: Virima’s IT Discovery uses agentless IP-based scanning with hundreds of extendable probes, plus optional agents for Windows, macOS, and Linux, to find and inventory every asset across on-prem, AWS, and Azure environments — including shadow IT that other tools miss.
+• Agentless and agent-based IT discovery: Virima’s IT Discovery uses agentless IP-based scanning with hundreds of extendable probes, plus optional agents for Windows, macOS, and Linux.
+It finds and inventories every asset across on-prem, AWS, and Azure environments, including shadow IT that other tools miss.
+See how agent-based vs. agentless discovery compares for enterprise environments.

-3. Software license tracking and compliance: Tracks license entitlements against the actual number of software installs with device-level and ownership details.
-Helps identify underutilized licenses for reclamation and supports audit preparedness with compliance and GRC reporting.
+• Software license tracking and compliance: Tracks license entitlements against actual software installs, with device-level and ownership details.
+This helps identify underutilized licenses for reclamation and supports audit preparedness with compliance and GRC reporting.

-4. Software license metering: The optional Discovery Agent monitors software usage at the device level, enabling you to identify underutilized licenses and right-size based on actual usage data.
+• Software license metering: The optional Discovery Agent monitors software usage at the device level, so you can identify underutilized licenses and right-size based on actual usage data.

-6. CMDB: A centralized configuration management database storing asset data, configuration details, dependencies, and relationships in one place — the single source of truth for IT operations.
+• CMDB: A centralized configuration management database that stores asset data, configuration details, dependencies, and relationships in one place, the single source of truth for IT operations.
+Ready to build a CMDB your teams can trust?
+Start with authoritative multi-source discovery.

-7. ITOM integration: Combines discovery, CMDB, ITAM, and ViVID with integrations to monitoring and event management tools (SolarWinds, Nagios, LogicMonitor), displaying alerts alongside dependency maps for operational context.
+• ITOM integration: Combines discovery, CMDB, ITAM, and ViVID with integrations to monitoring and event management tools (SolarWinds, Nagios, LogicMonitor).
+Displays alerts alongside dependency maps for operational context.

 Pros